-Post Professional Occupational Therapy Doctorate (O.T.D.)
+Post Professional Occupational Therapy Doctorate (PPOTD)

 Utica University's post-professional Occupational Therapy Doctorate (OTD) offers practicing licensed occupational therapists the post-professional degree they need to advance their careers.
 The program is offered in a hybrid manner with courses offered in both online and on-ground format.
-The OT courses within the core competencies require weekend mini-residencies that typically meet 1-2 times each semester.
 Electives are provided either on-ground or online.
-Students may study either full-time or parttime.
+Students may study either full-time or part-time.

-Designed specifically for licensed occupational therapy professionals, students are provided with course options allowing them to plan their program of study to focus on individual career goals.
-Centered on the view of an occupational therapist as change agent, requiring knowledge and skills in a variety of roles, successful graduates complete coursework in advanced practice, education, advocacy, theory development and leadership.
-A capstone project provides an opportunity to demonstrate achievement of program goals.
+Explicitly designed for licensed occupational therapy professionals, students select course options allowing them to plan their program of study to focus on individual career goals.
+Courses for clarity are centered on the view of an occupational therapist as a change agent, requiring knowledge and skills in various roles.
+Graduates complete advanced practice, education, advocacy, theory development, and leadership courses.
+An evidence-based occupational therapy (EBOT) capstone project provides an opportunity to demonstrate the achievement of program goals.